Angolan

 - Social Media Presence

-- Social media platforms are popular for communication and cultural expression.
+- Social media usage is widespread, with platforms like Facebook, Instagram, and WhatsApp used for social networking, business, and cultural expression.

 - Challenges

-- Challenges include preserving cultural heritage amid modernization and economic pressures.
+- Current challenges include preserving cultural heritage amid modernization, addressing social inequalities, and managing environmental sustainability.

 - Preservation Efforts